 Explore all of your options.
-Use a car loan calculator to help you go through all the numbers.
-First, find out what the interest rate options are per length of the car loan.
+Use a short term car loan calculator to help you go through all the numbers.
+First, find out what the interest rate options are per length of the short term car loan.

-Then input the length of the car loan with the coordinating interest rate into the car loan calculator.
+Then input the length of the short term car loan with the coordinating interest rate into the car loan calculator.
 Write down all the loan payment amounts.

-Cars are becoming more and more expensive making a short-term loan more and more difficult to afford.
-Budgeting properly can be a game changer for your entire future.
+Cars are becoming more and more expensive making short-term car loans more and more difficult to afford.
+Budgeting properly can be a game-changer for your entire future.